BERNINIGIT/UsersAPI/README.md

 How to use the project:
 You can use any of those users to test.

-There are 3 endpoints in the project
+There are 3 endpoints in the project.
+You can use this postman collection to do this easily: https://www.getpostman.com/collections/f0575b75f721840d434f

 POST: https://localhost:44345/api/user